 Because of their unwillingness to obey God, an unspeakable civil war was the outcome.

 We know from this Scripture passage, thousands upon thousands were killed.
 Although Israel finally “won” the war, they suffered great losses.
+Ultimately, the consequences of disobedience to God were felt for generations to come.

 Problem Solving without War

-The country from Benjamin defended their criminals to the end.
+Sounds ludicruis but it rings true as we discovered with the Israelite Benjamite War.
+Benjamin defended their criminals to the end.
 They went to war because of criminals who should have been punished.

 When problem situations arise, it’s best to take care of them in an appropriate way.
 We need to solve problems when they first arise.
+For example, if a child is acting out in class, it’s better to address it then and there rather than allowing it to escalate.

 Although our situations most likely won’t lead to war, they can lead to hurt and resentment if not dealt with immediately.